 Presidential Policy Directive (PPD) 8

-National preparedness efforts, including planning, are now informed by Presidential Policy Directive (PPD) 8, which was signed by the president in March 2011 and describes the nation’s approach to preparedness.
-This directive represents an evolution in our collective understanding of national preparedness, based on the lessons learned from terrorist attacks, hurricanes, school incidents, and other experiences.
+National preparedness efforts, including planning, are now informed by Presidential Policy Directive (PPD)-8, which was signed by the president in March 2011 and describes the nation’s approach to preparedness.
+This directive represents an evolution in our collective understanding of national preparedness, based on the lessons learned from terrorist attacks, hurricanes, school and IHE incidents, and other experiences.

 PPD-8 defines preparedness around five mission areas: Prevention, Protection, Mitigation, Response, and Recovery.

 The capabilities necessary to avoid, deter, or stop an imminent crime or threatened or actual mass casualty incident.
-Prevention is the action schools take to prevent a threatened or actual incident from occurring.
+Prevention is the action IHEs take to prevent a threatened or actual incident from occurring.

-The capabilities to secure schools against acts of violence and manmade or natural disasters.
+The capabilities to secure IHEs against acts of terrorism and man-made or natural disasters.
 Protection focuses on ongoing actions that protect students, teachers, staff, visitors, networks, and property from a threat or hazard.

 The capabilities necessary to stabilize an emergency once it has already happened or is certain to happen in an unpreventable way; establish a safe and secure environment; save lives and property; and facilitate the transition to recovery.

-The capabilities necessary to assist schools affected by an event or emergency in restoring the learning environment.
+The capabilities necessary to assist IHEs affected by an event or emergency in restoring the learning environment.

 These mission areas generally align with the three timeframes associated with an incident: before, during, and after.

 The majority of Prevention, Protection, and Mitigation activities generally occur before an incident, although these three mission areas do have ongoing activities that can occur throughout an incident.
 Response activities occur during an incident, and Recovery activities can begin during an incident and occur after an incident.
-To help avoid confusion over terms and allow for ease of reference, this is referred to as “before,” “during,” and “after.”
+To help avoid confusion over terms and allow for ease of reference, herein these are referred to as “before”, “during”, and “after.”